DanLeEpicMan/UpdatedMonolithSolver/README.md

 ## Step 6

 If you have to restart after clearing the entire board, then go to Step 3.
 You do not need to create a new CSV file however; you can simply replace your CSV file's contents with the new board and save it.
-If you have to open Anaconda prompt again, then go to Step 3 instead.
+If you have to open Anaconda prompt again, then start at Step 1 instead.

 # Afterword